tektoncd/dashboard/DEVELOPMENT.md

 Returns HTTP code 404 if an error occurred getting the logs or no pod was found by name in the given namespace

 GET /v1/namespaces/<namespace>/taskrunlog/<taskrun-name>
-Get the logs for a TaskRun by name-
+Get the logs for a TaskRun by name
 Returns HTTP code 200 and the logs from a TaskRun

-Example payload response:
+Example payload response is formatted as so:

 {
  "PodName": "run-pipeline0-pipeline0-task-bk48w-pod-0fd388",